 Ease of sharing should not be an obstacle.
 Every school or CMO has a way to share internally.
-The same tools can be used externally, through an email, a post on Google Drive, or on a jump drive.
+The same tools can be used externally, through an email, a post on Google Drive, or a password-protected site.

 Create formal sharing programs.